Various eBook Formats & How to Find the Best one for your eBook.

 If the content of the eBook is more text-based, PDF is the best option for you.
 But if your eBook has more interactive elements, then it is ideal to choose EPUB is your best bet.
 When you have more graphics and interactivity, then you need the format that will reflow.
 According to the type of eBook and the content, decide on the format.

 Where are you distributing your eBook?

-The majority of eBooks are sold through online retail platforms and directly through the author website.
+The majority of eBooks are sold through online retail platforms, subscription platforms, and directly through the author website.
 So, you need to decide the format accordingly.
 If you choose to sell your eBook through Amazon, then you need to choose the MOBI format.
 If your option is to sell through other platforms like Apple or NOOK, you need to opt for EPUB format.